siddhesh-desai/efficient-data-storage-and-retrieval-system/ReadME.md

 ---
 ## Contribution
-- Added Batch wise feature in the listing section to enhance UI
+- Added Course wise feature in the listing section to enhance UI
 - exportToCSV() for exporting data
 - Auth class for secure login and registration
 ---